top of page

 • Role: MRI is employed to visualize soft tissue structures in the knee joint when a more comprehensive evaluation is required.

 • Rationale: MRIs offer a detailed view of the cartilage under the patella and on the femur, the quadriceps and patellar tendons, and the medial and lateral retinacula.
-They can detect soft tissue abnormalities that could contribute to PFPS, such as cartilage wear, inflammation, or damage to the tendons or ligaments.
+They can detect soft tissue abnormalities contributing to PFPS, such as cartilage wear, inflammation, or damage to the tendons or ligaments.

 • Added Benefit: MRIs are instrumental in ruling out other knee pathologies that may mimic PFPS, such as meniscal tears or ligamentous injuries.